feature-image

 Imago

-Ilia Malinin was the destined one to stand atop that Olympic podium in the men’s figure skating free skate.
-However, the Quad God collapsed to eighth place in the competition and left many fans surprised with his performance.
-With his over two-year winning streak broken, his disappointing showing prompted a well-known American journalist to point out a few problems at the Milan Olympics.
+Ilia Malinin was destined to stand atop that Olympic podium in the men’s figure skating free skate.
+However, the Quad God collapsed to eighth place and left many fans surprised.
+But was it entirely his fault?
+After his loss, a well-known journalist pointed out issues beyond Malinin’s control at the Milan Olympics, which may have contributed to his disappointing finish.

 Watch What’s Trending Now!

-2025 1000m World Champion Steven Dubois called the ice “really bad” and stated, “There were so many falls … it’s probably the worst ice of the year we’ve had.
-At the Games it’s always hard.
-They have to manage with the ice, the figure skating and the short-track.
-It’s really not the same ice that we like.
-We have different opinions about it.”
+2025 1000m World Champion Steven Dubois called the ice “really bad” and stated, “There were so many falls … it’s probably the worst ice of the year we’ve had.”

 Japan’s Yuma Kagiyama, who would ultimately claim silver, appeared to fight through his own program, including a fall on a quadruple flip.
 “I don’t feel any sense of relief at all.
 I made mistakes, and I feel tremendous frustration about that,” he said.